S-Spiegl/CV/README.md

 Aptitude for languages
 - Prior to founding my business, my background was in academia, and involved translating from ancient and modern languages.
 Just as I enjoy the relationship between scripts and syntaxes found in different human languages, I’ve enjoyed seeing how coding languages complement each other.
 - As well as being proficient in German and being able to speak several other languages to various degrees, I can read several other scripts, namely Greek, Cyrillic, and Hebrew.

-# Experience/Appointments

-**2016-2022**
-London Clay Gardens
-Lorem ipsum

-**2013-2015**
-Grant Writer for the John Rylands Research Institute at the University of Manchester Lorem ipsum

-**2012-2015**
-Research Administrator on ‘Arabic Commentaries on the Hippocratic Aphorisms’ Project at the University of Manchester.
-Lorem ipsum

 # Education